adleatherwood/bplus-parser/README.md

 The bplus-parser library is a set of parsers and combinators inspired by the fparsec library.
 The goal was to create an easy to use, TypeScript friendly version of those libraries.

+#### Note

+This project is maintained over at GitLab: https://gitlab.com/adleatherwood/bplus-parser

 ## Example Usage

 Here's a basic example setup to parse the name and parameters of some function.
 This is a